-Hot on the heels of the recently announced Leica M-A Titian (opens in new tab), the fully titanium camera body and 50mm lens comb, Leica has also announced two very distinctive and extremely expensive gold-plated editions of the Leica M10-P.
+Original Story: Hot on the heels of the recently announced Leica M-A Titian, the full titanium camera body and 50mm lens comb, Leica has also announced two very distinctive and extremely expensive gold-plated editions of the Leica M10-P.

 For this astronomical price tag you are able to get either the gold kit this includes a gold-plated Leica M10-p body with yellow crocodile leather, along with a gold-plated Leica APO Summicron 50/2 ASPH, and Leica Summilux 35/1.4 ASPH lenses that will be available as 10 kits only - priced at around $45,000.